bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/render-elements.md

-It displays “Hello, world” on the page.
+It displays "Hello, world" on the page.